Dm1triiSmirnov/python-project-lvl1/README.md

 <h1>Project description:</h1>

-Dependencies:
+"Brain-games" contains 5 console games.
+Each game asks questions that need to be answered correctly.
+After three correct answers, the game is considered to be passed.
+Wrong answers end the game and offer to play it again.

+<h4>Dependencies:</h3>
 <ul>
 <li>Python = "^3.8"
 <li>prompt  = "^0.4.1"
 </ul>

-"Brain-games" contains 5 console games.
-Each game asks questions that need to be answered correctly.
-After three correct answers, the game is considered to be passed.
-Wrong answers end the game and offer to play it again.

 <h4>Installation:</h3>
 <ul>